-If your application for benefits is denied, in whole or in part, the Annuity Trust Office will provide you with a written notice that will include:
+If your application for benefits is denied, in whole or in part, the Annuity Trust Office will provide you with a written notice that will include: The Board of Trustees will rely on the information you provide when reviewing your application.

-• The specific reason for the denial;

-- Specific references to the Plan provisions on which the denial is based; - A description of any additional information necessary to support your claim, as well as an explanation of why such information is necessary; - A description of the steps you will need to take if you wish to file an appeal; and - A statement of your rights under the federal pension law to bring a civil action.
+- The specific reason for the denial; - Specific references to the Plan provisions on which the denial is based; - A description of any additional information necessary to support your claim, as well as an explanation of why such information is necessary; - A description of the steps you will need to take if you wish to file an appeal; and - A statement of your rights under the federal pension law to bring a civil action.